Welcome fren! Bitcoin privacy is always a huge struggle for beginners.

 bc1qelem0ann687r2e9jax542lja7q8cu8s35h96pc

 Now while this is technically “anonymous”, there are many ways your real world identity can be linked to that address.
 Forever.
-Whether it’s via your IP Address or you willingly telling an online exchange that “I’m John Smith” when you create your account and buy your coins, it’s something that’s becoming more and more common these days.
+Whether it’s via your IP Address or you willingly telling an online exchange that “I’m John Smith” when you create your account and buy your coins, it’s something that’s becoming more and more common these days due to KYC requirements.

 That’s why when it comes to Bitcoin, it’s especially important to know and practice good privacy.
-While other cryptocurrencies have been created to be “more private than Bitcoin”, they don’t have the decentralisation, network security or network size that Bitcoin does and so aren’t really a great solution either.
-It’s also not something we know a great deal about as we only focus on Bitcoin here.
-There are like, 20,000+ other shitcoins out there after all and there’s no way we could cover them all!
+While other cryptocurrencies have been created to be “more private than Bitcoin”, they don’t have the decentralization, network security or network size that Bitcoin does and so aren’t really a great solution either.

 The Importance Of Privacy

 This is clearly a nonsense argument.
-For example, you might walk around your house naked and if so more power to you… but I’m pretty sure you don’t want people staring in from the street so you close your blinds.
-You don’t have anything to hide and obviously aren’t doing anything illegal, but most of us like to keep our private parts well… private.
+For example, you might walk around your house naked and if so more power to you, but we’re pretty sure you don’t want people staring in at you from the street so you close your blinds.
+You don’t have anything to hide and obviously aren’t doing anything illegal, but most of us like to keep our private parts well… private!

-This right to privacy is extremely basic and extends to your finances as well.
-I think we would all agree that random strangers shouldn’t get to know all the things you spend your money on.
+This right to privacy is extremely basic, is critical to a free society and extends to your finances as well.
+Most would also agree that random strangers shouldn’t get to know all the things you spend your money on.
 But with the current fiat banking world, they do.
 This is where, when used properly, Bitcoin can help.

 Bitcoin Privacy vs The Internet